Clubs & Organizations

 Equine Medicine Club

-The EMC/SCAAEP exists primarily to provide students in the School of Veterinary Medicine with hands-on, extracurricular exposure to equine medicine, surgery and reproduction.
+The EMC exists to provide students in the School of Veterinary Medicine with hands-on, extracurricular exposure to equine medicine, surgery, and reproduction.
+We are a student chapter of the American Association of Equine Practitioners (AAEP).
 We believe in promoting the welfare of the horse through education for future veterinarians.
+We also believe in community education and strive to provide quality educational programs for horse owners, breeders, and riders.

 Feline Medicine Club